 - Individuals will be considered “fully immunized” if they choose an mRNA vaccine (Pfizer-BioNTech or Moderna) for their second dose.

-Don't know what vaccine you received?
+Don't know what vaccine you received for your first dose?

 - Complete the Identity Verification Information and click “Continue”.